OCA/web/web_dashboard_tile/README.rst

 * Add icons.
 * Support client side action (like inbox).
 * Restore original Domain + Filter when an action is set.
+* Posibility to hide the tile based on a field expression.
+* Posibility to set the background color based on a field expression.

 Bug Tracker
 ===========